-Chlordiazepoxide is a benzodiazepine and treats anxiety disorders.
+Chlordiazepoxide is a benzodiazepine and used for the management of anxiety disorders or for the short-term relief of symptoms of anxiety; withdrawal symptoms of acute alcoholism; and preoperative apprehension and anxiety.
 It is a sedative and a hypnotic medication.
 This medication functions by slowing down the movement of chemicals in the brain.

-Before using this drug inform your doctor if:
+Before using this drug inform your doctor if you have or are:

-- You have any allergies to any medicines, foods or substances.
+- Any allergies to any medicines, foods or substances.

-- You have liver/ lung/ muscle/ drug abuse problems or you smoke.
+- Liver/ lung/ muscle/ drug abuse problems or you smoke.

 The dosage for this drug should be determined by your doctor based on the patient specifications.
 The usual dosage for anxiety disorders and sedation is about 5-10 mg, taken thrice or four times a day.
 For alcohol withdrawal dosage is 50-100 mg, taken orally per day.